ecoli.library.parquet_emitter

 config (dict[str, Any]) –

-Should be a dictionary as follows:
+Should be a dictionary with the following keys:

 {

-'emits_to_batch': Number of emits per Parquet row
+'batch_size': Number of emits per Parquet row

 group (optional, default: 400),